Trayce Thompson Preview, Player Props: White Sox vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.49 team ERA ranks 29th among all league pitching staffs.
+- The Rockies' 5.48 team ERA ranks 29th across all MLB pitching staffs.

-- Rockies pitchers combine to surrender 174 total home runs at a rate of 1.4 per game (second-most in the league).
+- Rockies pitchers combine to allow the second-most home runs in baseball (175 total, 1.4 per game).

-- The lefty last appeared on Sunday against the Los Angeles Dodgers, when he threw five innings, allowing four earned runs while giving up six hits.
+- His last time out came on Tuesday against the Arizona Diamondbacks, when the right-hander went six innings, surrendering four earned runs while giving up five hits.

+- The 29-year-old has put up an ERA of 7.74, with 6.6 strikeouts per nine innings, in 21 games this season.
+Opponents have a .332 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.